-I think that the biggest obstacles to achievement are fear and pessimism.
+I know from personal experience of being a highly sensitive person that the biggest obstacles for achievement are fear and pessimism.
 Since these roadblocks originate in the mind, it’s important to examine our recurring thought patterns.

 Are your thoughts usually positive, or do you focus on the worst that can happen?
 Does change frighten you?
 Are you open to new ways of thinking and doing things?
 These are important questions to answer.
 Unless we examine our thoughts, we can easily get trapped in old, familiar patterns that don’t serve us. (more…)

 Wow…I can’t believe it’s been a full year since I decided to re-launch the Highly Sensitive Person Publishing Company!
 As some of you may recall, I took a four-year hiatus after my mother passed away in 2014.
 Shortly after settling her estate, I began the daunting process of moving half-way across the country to be closer to my daughter, which is why I ended up taking such an extended leave.
 Coping with the loss of my mother, managing her affairs, selling my business of 35 years, leaving my home of 33 years, and moving 950 miles away was a lot to deal with in a short period of time! (more…)